TheSolvery/sean-reloaction/README.md

-# Sean's Relocation Services - Static Website
+# The Relocationist - Static Website

 This repository contains the source code for Sean's Relocation Services' simple static website.
 The website is built using GitHub Pages, Markdown, and CSS.